How To Leave The House With A New Baby

 Many parents are concerned about taking a small child out of the house.
 In other societies, mothers and newborns are locked inside for a month or more.
 However, there is no medical need to keep a healthy infant at home.

 People of all ages, even newborns, benefit from fresh air and a change of pace.
 A newborn can develop ill as a result of exposure to other individuals.

-Limit the amount of time you spend in close quarters with crowds to prevent exposing your infant to germs.
+Limit the number of time you spend in close quarters with crowds to prevent exposing your infant to germs.
 Anyone who wishes to hold or touch your infant should wash his hands first.
 Finally, keep away from ill people.